CBS-HPC/.github/profile/UCloud.md

 Further funds can be obtianed in two ways:

 1. Apply to the local CBS ressource pool.
-You apply from UCloud by sending a [grant request](https://github.com/CBS-HPC/.github/blob/main/profile/GrantApp.md).
-For questions please contact [RDM Support](rdm@cbs.dk).
+You apply from UCloud by sending a [UCloud grant application](https://github.com/CBS-HPC/.github/blob/main/profile/GrantApp.md).
+Information on machine be found [here](https://github.com/CBS-HPC/.github/blob/main/profile/MachineType.md).
+Otherwise please contact [RDM Support](rdm@cbs.dk).

 2. Apply for the [bi-annual application round](https://www.deic.dk/en/supercomputing/Apply-for-HPC-resources)) for the national HPC resources.
 Please contact [RDM Support](rdm@cbs.dk) as soon as possible if you consider applying.

 For both ways the ressources will be provided to a UCloud project and not to a user "My Workspace".
 Each UCloud project will be given a reference number (DeiC-XX-Y NUMBER).

 This number should be used to [acknowledge the use of national HPC](https://www.deic.dk/en/Supercomputing/Instructions-and-Guides/Remember-to-acknowledge-the-use-of-national-hpc) in publications.

-## What Machine Type to Choose